It turns out the cleaners are a lot like you and me.

 “My husband died violently while I was across the continent.
 It was an unattended death, so the police had to come and make an investigation to make sure it wasn’t a crime scene.
 I got home the next day, and one of the officers gave me a list of crime scene cleanup companies near me.
 It happened to be Bio Recovery.
 They had a comprehensive unattended death checklist that really made me think about how difficult it would have been for me to clean the house after his death, both physically and emotionally.”

 Mel, as we call her, recalls how another family member had had to clean up after a death with the help of a friend because crime scene cleanup companies weren’t as common at that time.
-“My insurance covered my unattended death cleanup costs, but for my cousin, there’s no way to erase what she went through, mentally, when her son committed suicide in their home.”
+“My insurance covered my unattended death cleanup costs, but for my cousin, there’s no way to erase what she went through, mentally, when her son died by suicide in their home.”

 Melissa responded to our advertisement for a bookkeeper, and when she found out what our company does, she didn’t bat an eye.
 “But I do resent Adam’s comment about taxes.
 I used to be a CPA, and I think I’d rather do that than what he does every day.”